singapore vegan travel guide

 8 Marina Blvd, #33 01 Tower 1, Singapore 018981

-For a fam dinner, we chose to dine at Level33, a unique rooftop microbrewery offering stunning views of the Singapore skyline alongside a refined dining experience.
-As the world’s highest urban microbrewery, it’s known for its craft beers brewed on-site.
+For a fam dinner, we chose to dine at Level33, a unique rooftop microbrewery offering stunning views of Marina Bay alongside a refined dining experience.
+As the world’s highest urban microbrewery, it’s known for craft beers brewed on-site.

-Beyond this, they cater to conscious diners with a selection of vegan dishes – creative plant-based appetizers, mains, and desserts, often made with locally sourced ingredients.
+Beyond this, they cater to conscious diners with a selection of vegan dishes – creative plant-based appetizers, mains, and dessert.
+You need to request the vegan menu as they don’t give it by default, for some reason.

 Whole Earth Café